tonamatos/wiederhold-notes/content/MAT246/final_guide.md

 ### 4. Combinatorics

-- There will be one question that uses the pigeonhole principle.
-To understand how to use this, try solving these by yourself: T7Q1, PS4Q4 and PS4Q5, PS4Q6 (which involves graphs), T8Q3 and the exercises at the end of [[Pigeonhole#Generalized pigeonhole principles|4.2]].
+- There will be at least one question that uses the pigeonhole principle.
+Examples: T7Q1, PS4Q4 and PS4Q5, PS4Q6, T8Q3 and the exercises at the end of [[Pigeonhole#Generalized pigeonhole principles|4.2]].
 Ignore the **hard** exercises.
 - Any proof or exercise from the section [[Graphs#Connectivity and trees|Connectivity and trees]] except the **hard** or **very hard** ones.

 ### 5. Topology